knb47/sms-motivational-messenger/README.md

 # SMS-based Motivation Messenger

-- Kyle Brandt and Truett Davis
+Authored by Kyle Brandt and Truett Davis

 An SMS service leveraging Twilio, OpenAI's GPT-4, and Node.js to provide motivational messages to subscribed users every morning at 7:00am.